wajidbaba/global.hackathon/TEAMS.md

 HTML/CSS, Javascript, Java, C++, C.

-We want to make an interactive website to explain and visualize the severity of Global Warming with interactive charts of all shapes and sizes.
+We want to make an interactive website to explain and visualize the changes in global temperature over the years.
 Obviously, we'd use d3.js for that.
+Planetary.js, which uses d3, would be nice for easily plotting the globe.
 Another cool idea would be a way for people to highlight the most important parts of a legal document for users to read and then some sort of game to make sure people read those sentences, at least.